RadheyaM/explore/README.md

 - Product Images Books - Google Books (as I am not really selling books I don't see an issue arising with copyright, also they are available through the API).
 - Product Images Posters - Wikipedia Free use.
-Mads Mikkelsen image used is credited Gage Skidmore on the page, with ref link.
+- Mads Mikkelsen image can be used if it is credited Gage Skidmore on the page, with ref link, as it is.
-All other photos taken from [Pexels.com](https://www.pexels.com/)
+- All other photos for site taken from [Pexels.com](https://www.pexels.com/)

 ### Acknowledgements
 Thanks to Code Institute for the resources and my mentor Brian Macharia for his help.